hoelk-f/smart-city-urban-heat-monitoring/README.md

 ## Docker

+The provided Dockerfile builds the Angular app with a base href of `/smart-city-urban-heat-monitoring/` and serves the compiled files with Nginx.
 To run the application with Docker, use the included Compose file:

 ```
 docker compose up --build
 ```

-The app will be available at `http://localhost:4200/`.
+The app will be available at `http://localhost:4200/smart-city-urban-heat-monitoring/`.

 ## Development server